Egyptians vote in second round of parliament elections dogged by apathy

 A court dissolved that parliament in mid-2012.
 A year later, Sisi, then military chief, removed President Mohamed Mursi of the Brotherhood from power after mass protests against his rule.

-Egypt's oldest Islamist organization was banned, declared a terrorist organization and thousands of its members were jailed.
+Egypt's oldest Islamist organisation was banned, declared a terrorist organisation and thousands of its members were jailed.

 When it ousted Sisi, the army won the backing of other political groups by promising prompt parliamentary elections.
 Instead, Sisi went on to win a presidential vote in 2014.
 Parliament polls will finally be completed this month.